dilukah/Language-Learning-App/Readme.md

 - Add, edit and delete phrases
 - Search phrases based on keywords
-- Assign categories and mastery levels to each phrase
+- Assign categories, structures and mastery levels to each phrase
-- Filter phrases by mastery level using an interactive spinner
+- Filter phrases by mastery level using a spinner
 - Modular architecture with MVVM pattern
 - Data storage using SQLite